DFE-Digital/early-careers-framework/documentation/service-rules/appropriate-body-users.md

 -   Number of terms (this must be a whole number, and this is given when the ECT is released)

--   Induction programme type (FIP/CIP/DIY)
+-   Induction programme type (Provider led or School led)

 Below the induction history are 2 more subheadings: